-The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2020 was \$9 million, decreasing from \$166 million as at March 31, 2019, largely due to a decrease in exposure to a counterparty not previously covered by a CSA.
+The Province's interim net credit risk exposure associated with the derivative portfolio as at March 31, 2021 was \$0 million, decreasing from \$9 million as at March 31, 2020.
 Net credit risk exposure represents the loss that the Province would incur if every counterparty to which the Province had credit risk exposure were to default at the same time, less the mitigating impact of netting provisions as prescribed in contractual master agreements.

-As at March 31, 2020, over 99 per cent of Ontario's credit exposure was to counterparties rated AA- or better, unchanged from over 99 per cent as at March 31, 2019.
+As at March 31, 2021, over 99 per cent of Ontario's credit exposure was to counterparties rated AA- or better, unchanged from over 99 per cent as at March 31, 2020.